mdhsieh/mdhsieh.github.io/static/media/blog-post.6.3b7c165f.md

 <img src="images/writing/apple_sign_in_main.jpg" alt="apple_sign_in_main" width="600"/>

 ## Intro
-In the previous post, I showed how to use [Firebase Authentication](https://firebase.google.com/docs/auth/ios/start) to make a password account in a SwiftUI app.
+In the [previous post](https://mdhsieh.github.io/password-account), I showed how to use [Firebase Authentication](https://firebase.google.com/docs/auth/ios/start) to make a password account in a SwiftUI app.

 However, using a password account is a little old-fashioned and inconvenient.
 You can use a different provider like Apple and do Single Sign On instead.

-This post improves the previous app to use Apple to sign in.

 <img src="images/writing/apple_sign_in_example.png" alt="apple_sign_in_example" width="400" />